 At each GCRC meeting, the Head of Group CRS provides an update on corporate responsibility and sustainability related emerging issues and trends that all Group Champions should be aware of.
-This includes but not limited to discussions on future regulations, emerging market trends, and updates in sustainability reporting standards.
-The information prepared for and discussed at those meetings are also shared with the local committees starting in 2019.
+This includes, inter alia, discussions on future regulations, climate change adaptation, plastics, inequality, animal welfare, plant-based diet, as well as on issues relating to modern slavery and human rights.
+The information prepared for and discussed at those meetings will also be shared with the local committees starting in 2019.